Links from USPTO to other websites

 The USPTO uses HTTPS protocol and other forms of data encryption when necessary to protect sensitive data such as financial account information.

 For website security and to ensure that USPTO Web services remain available to the general public, the USPTO monitors network traffic to identify unauthorized attempts to upload or change information, deny service, otherwise cause damage or access non-public information.
 Unauthorized attempts to upload information or change information are strictly prohibited and may be punishable under the United States criminal code (18 U.S.C. § 1030).
 Information regarding possible violations of law may be provided to law enforcement officials.

+This information system may contain Controlled Unclassified Information (CUI) that is subject to safeguarding or dissemination controls in accordance with law, regulation, or government-wide policy.
 Any activity or operation, whether generated automatically or manually, that results in or has the potential to result in denial or decrease of service for other customers may be denied access to USPTO.gov Web resources without notice.
 If you believe your IP address may have been blocked, you may contact the Webmaster for instructions.

 Use of USPTO databases

 USPTO’s online databases are not designed or intended to be a source for bulk downloads of USPTO data when accessed through the website’s interfaces.
 Individuals, companies, IP addresses, or blocks of IP addresses who, in effect, deny or decrease service by generating unusually high numbers of database accesses (searches, pages, or hits), whether generated manually or in an automated fashion, may be denied access to USPTO servers without notice.

 Bulk data products may be separately obtained from the USPTO, either for free or at the cost of dissemination.
 For details, see information on Electronic Bulk Data Products.